ATVNotes is reader supported, If you buy anything through links on our site, we may earn an affiliate commission. Learn More

 Does Winch Load Influence its Fuse Size?

 In general, the fuse size of a winch is determined by the maximum amperage that the winch motor can draw under normal operating conditions.
-The manufacturer typically specifies this and can vary depending on the winch’s specific model, design, and manufacture.
+The manufacturer typically specifies fuse size and it can vary depending on the winch’s specific model, design, and manufacture.

 Yes, there is a correlation between the amperage draw and the fuse size of a winch.
 They are directly proportional.
 So, when the winch is under full load, it necessarily means that it will require a larger fuse size.
 Other factors, such as motor efficiency and design, also come into play when determining the appropriate fuse size for a winch.